bbauska/JS-Basics-Unlock/README.md

     avoid unintended interactions between different parts of your code.

--   Structure Your Code: Group related code into functions or classes to keep your code organized and modu-
+-   Structure Your Code: Group related code into functions or classes to keep your code organized and modular.

-lar.

 -   Error Handling: Implement error handling to manage and respond to potential runtime errors.

-Practicing these guidelines will help you develop a strong foundation in writing highquality JavaScript code as you begin your programming journey.
+<p>Practicing these guidelines will help you develop a strong foundation in writing highquality
+JavaScript code as you begin your programming journey.</p>

-Working with Data in JavaScript
+<p>Working with Data in JavaScript</p>

-##### 2. I Understanding JavaScript Values and Variables
+<h2 id="ch2-1">2.1 I Understanding JavaScript Values and Variables</h2>

- 2.1.1 What Are Values and Variables in JavaScript?
+<h3 id="ch2-2-1">2.1.1 What Are Values and Variables in JavaScript?</h3>

-In JavaScript, the concept of values and variables is foundational.
-A value refers to the actual data represented in the program, such as a number (e.g., 5 or 2.14 ^Q^ ), a string (e.g., &#39; &quot;Hello, world!&quot; ), or a Boolean ( true or false Essentially, values are the bits of data that we manipulate using our programs.
+<p>In JavaScript, the concept of values and variables is foundational.
+A
+value refers to the actual data represented in the program, such as a number (e.g., 5 or 2.14 ^Q^ ), a string (e.g., &#39; &quot;Hello, world!&quot; ),
+or a Boolean ( true or false Essentially, values are the bits of data that we manipulate using our programs.</p>

-Variables, on the other hand, are containers that store values.
-They provide us with a way to label data with a descriptive name so our programs can be understood more clearly by humans and manipulated more easily by the computer.
-For example, instead of remembering that the number 3.14 represents the mathematical constant Pi, we can simply store it in a variable named
+<p>Variables, on the other hand, are containers that store values.
+They
+provide us with a way to label data with a descriptive name so our programs can be understood more clearly by humans and manipulated more easily by the computer.
+For example, instead of remembering that the number 3.14 represents the mathematical constant Pi, we can simply store it in a variable named.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 12.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">